hamzamo2men2022932/casadi-on-gpu/README.md

 ## **Why Use This**

-* CasADi C code is fast but limited to the CPU.
-* Robotics and control algorithms often require huge batches of FK or dynamics evaluations.
-* CUDA makes these workloads massively parallel.
-* The method here lets you drop CasADi functions straight onto the GPU with minimal changes.
+CasADi produces very fast C code but runs only on the CPU.
+Many robotics and control algorithms need thousands of FK or dynamics evaluations.
+GPUs can process these evaluations in parallel.
+This project provides a clear template for running CasADi functions directly inside CUDA kernels with minimal patching.